Destinations Italy Milan & Lakes

 Bellagio · Varenna · Moltrasio · Cernobbio

 Whichever village your hotel is near.
-Bellagio has the most to walk — the steep cobbled side streets above the waterfront are the postcard.
+Bellagio has the most to walk; the steep cobbled side streets above the waterfront are the best of it.
 Varenna is smaller and quieter.
 Moltrasio (where Passalacqua is) is residential and very local.
 Don't try to do more than one village this evening.

 8:30p.m.